denoland/docs/runtime/manual/node/private_registries.md

 ## How to use private registries with Deno

 First, configure your `.npmrc` file to point to your private registry.
+Your `.npmrc` file must be in the project root or `$HOME` directory.
 You can do this by adding the following line to your `.npmrc` file:

 ```sh
 @mycompany:registry=http://mycompany.com:8111/